 A walk-through coronavirus testing facility is now open at Rutherford Car Park in Canterbury, as part of the Government’s UK-wide drive to improve the accessibility of coronavirus testing for communities.

 Anyone with coronavirus symptoms, however mild, can get a free swab test that takes less than a minute.
-Tests should be booked or ordered as soon as symptoms begin on the NHS website or by calling 119, and you can expect your result the next day.
+Tests should be booked or ordered as soon as symptoms begin on the NHS website or by calling 119.
 All test most be booked in advance, with no drop-in tests available.

 Those being tested will be required to follow public health measures, including social distancing, not travelling by taxi or public transport, practising good personal hygiene and wearing a face covering throughout (including when travelling to and from the testing centre).
 The centre is totally self-contained and externally managed, with no need for individuals being tested or test centre staff to access any University buildings.
 It is also monitored by 24/7 security.